 Tip #2 – Roughly chopping the raspberries will ensure you get a good berry-to-muffin ratio in each bite.
 Just make sure to toss your freshly chopped berries with the dry ingredients and be a little gentle stirring the batter.

 You can use frozen raspberries too!
 Don’t thaw them, just toss the frozen berries in with the flour.
 The batches we made with frozen raspberries did need to bake about 2-3 minutes longer.

 Tip #3 – Sprinkle sparkling sugar (or raw sugar) on top of the batter right before baking.
 It’ll give your muffins a premium bakery style feel and an extra bit of crunchy sweetness.

 Tip #4 – These muffins taste best the day they’re baked but you can freeze the leftovers.
-Is it just me or does finding baked goods in the freezer always feels like you’ve won a secret treat lottery?
+Here are a few ways you can Reheat Muffins in a Toaster Oven.